LilyAsFlora/Ririi/README.md

 2. If clustered obstruents occur, the affix replaces the noun's consonant.

 3. If the final syllable of a word and the suffix either both begin with a sonorant or an obstruent, the suffix replaces the syllable.
 This also happens if both syllables have matching rimes.
 To illustrate: the possessive case of *madora* ("dream") is *madola*, not *madorala*.
-This does not apply to monosyllabic nouns.
+This does **not** apply to monosyllabic nouns, which follow a more unpredictable declension.

 4. If the noun ends with two vowels, the affix replaces the final vowel.

-In summary, affixes generally take priority.
+In summary, affixes take priority.

 |              | Singular | Plural    |
 |--------------|----------|-----------|